If you have heard about FengShui you have probably heard about Qi (pronounced “chi”) and you have probably asked yourself what is it?

-None of the objects inside a property generates Qi, Qi has to be received from outside, this is why it is important to assess the connection of properties to the land based on the position of their doors.
+Qi is primarily received from outside, this is why it is important to assess the connection of properties to their land, based on the position of their doors.

-The assessment of Qi can be visual or by formula.
+The assessment of Qi can be performed visually or by formula.
 If we cannot see the physical features, we can still get an idea of the quality of Qi that properties receive, based on formulas.

 Whether we are looking at forms or using formulas we have to understand the theory of the five elements water, wood, fire, earth and metal, which are the phases or movements of Qi in the environment, generated from the interaction between yin and yang.

-The elements can be physical, for instance a pond for water, a plant for wood, a candle for fire, a crystal for earth and a copper figure for metal, but they are mostly calculated and represented by the direction and location of stars.
+The elements can be physical, for instance a water pond represents water, a plant represents wood, a lit candle represents fire, a crystal represents earth and a copper figure represents metal.
+However, the five elements are mostly calculated and represented by the direction and location of planets and stars in the universe.
 Applying the five elements theory allows us to achieve Qi balance and fix problems.

-Ideal feng shui is simple: The environment should produce the element of the property and the property should produce the element of the occupants, the more time the occupants stay in that property, the better their lives will be.
+Everything that exists is represented by en element or a mixture of elements.
+Ideal feng shui is simple: The environment should produce the element of the property and the property should produce the element of the occupants, the more time the occupants stay in a property that produces them, the better their lives will be.